Battista Pallavicino

 Battista Pallavicino (died 12 May 1466) was a Roman Catholic prelate who served as Bishop of Reggio Emilia (1444–1466).

 Biography

-On 19 October 1444, Battista Pallavicino was appointed during the papacy of Pope Eugene IV as Bishop of Reggio Emilia.
+Battista Pallavicino was a member of the Lombard branch of the Pallavicino family, a lineage in northern Italy with longstanding ties to both the Catholic Church and regional political life.
+On 19 October 1444, during the papacy of Pope Eugene IV, he was appointed Bishop of Reggio Emilia.
+His episcopacy took place during a period of ecclesiastical reform and political tension in northern Italy, in which he played a stabilizing role within his diocese.

-Pallavicino died suddenly on 12 May 1466 of apoplexy (brain hemorrhage).
-He was buried in the crypt of the cathedral.
+He died suddenly of apoplexy (a brain hemorrhage) on 12 May 1466, and was buried in the crypt of the cathedral of Reggio Emilia.

 Works

 Battista Pallavicino was the author of a number of works: